RuqayaHusain/virtual-closet/README.md

   - I want to be restricted from adding, editing, or deleting clothing items or outfits, so that only registered users can manage data.

 - **As a logged-in user**
-  - I want to add new clothing items, so that I can keep track of my wardrobe.
+  - I want to add new closet items, so that I can keep track of my wardrobe.
-  - I want to view all my clothing items, so that I can see what I own at a glance.
+  - I want to view all my closet items, so that I can see what I own at a glance.
-  - I want to edit clothing items, so that I can correct or update their details.
+  - I want to edit closet items, so that I can correct or update their details.
-  - I want to delete clothing items, so that I can remove items I no longer want.
+  - I want to delete closet items, so that I can remove items I no longer want.
-  - I want to create outfits by combining clothing items, so that I can plan my outfits.
+  - I want to create outfits by combining closet items, so that I can plan my outfits.
   - I want to view my outfits, so that I can see my combinations at a glance.
   - I want to edit my outfits, so that I can modify outfit details or add/remove items.
   - I want to delete my outfits, so that I can remove unwanted combinations.